nuagenetworks/nukit/README.md

     // We create a context for manipulating a SDTask var context = [[NUModuleContext alloc] initWithName:@"Task" identifier:[SDTask RESTName]];

-    // We give the context the keypath to access the task fetcher
+    // We give the context the key path to access the task fetcher
     // from the the parent model
     [context setFetcherKeyPath:@"tasks"];